Ricardosgeral/relier/README.md

 ### About the author and *LerAS* project
 I'm a Civil Engineer, with a master degree in Geotechnical Engineering, and a PhD on experimental investigations on internal erosion in embankment dams.

 Carrying out the laboratory tests on internal erosion in soils, developed in my PhD, requires to continually collect different types of measurements (water pressures, flowrate, temperature, turbidity, ...).
 The measurements had to be registered by hand, by two operators!!
 Such manual process is tedious and prone to human errors.

-So, I've decided to invest time ()and few money), developing a "low budget" acquisition system (hardware and software) that could collect data from multiple sensors.
+So, I've decided to invest time (and a few money), developing a "low budget" acquisition system (hardware and software) that could collect data from multiple sensors.
 *LerAS* was born this way!

-Please note that I'm not an expert in informatics, computing, nor in electronics.
+Please note that I'm not an expert in informatics, in computing, nor in electronics.
 I define myself as an enthusiastic self learner.
 All shown here was developed from my own research, mainly on forums, Github and other websites.
 Thus, it is possible that some things (code, connections,...) could be optimized, or done in a different or better way.